 |Sample Overnight Excursions:||Assisi and Perugia, Cinque Terre and Torino, Rome, Tuscany, Venice, Sicily, Piedmont, Parma/Modena, Milan/Lake Como|

 |Sample Day Excursions:||Siena, Cinque Terre, Lucca|

-- Live and study in the heart of Florence
+- Live and study in the heart of Tuscany

 - Rich in history and art; home of Michelangelo’s David

-- Find bargains at the leather market, open daily
+- Bargains at the leather market, open daily

 - Northern Italian food!

 Full of art, history, and amazing food, Florence is one of Italy’s most exhilarating, distinctive, and beautiful cities.
 Located in the heart of Tuscany, Florence is almost in the center of the Italian peninsula with rail lines running in all directions, making travel within Italy and abroad quite easy.
 Even a quick trip to Chianti, located between Florence and Siena, will fill your camera with photos of the breathtaking Italian countryside.

 This enchanting symbol of the Renaissance has it all.
 Michelangelo’s David and works by Botticelli, Benvenuto, Cellini, and Donatello are at your fingertips, as is the vast collection of the Uffizi Gallery and the sculptures of the Bargello.
 If you prefer architecture to art, the 13th century cathedral, the Duomo, is just a short walk from your apartment and the university.